ravachol/kew/README.md

 #### Some Examples:

  ```
-kew (starting kew with no arguments opens the library view where can choose what to play)
+kew (starting kew with no arguments opens the library view where you can choose what to play)

 kew all (plays all songs, up to 20 000, in your library, shuffled)